I may not be an expert when it comes to preparing for the holidays, but I sure do have a lot of experience.

 - I believe that I can complete the task within six months.
 I limit my smaller steps to two weeks and then reevaluate my situation.

-- I know this will be hard to accomplish at all so I believe I should do just one small step before moving on.
+- I know this will be hard to accomplish, so I believe I should do just one small step before moving on.
 I will use a smaller plate first.
-Once I am doing this step comfortably, perhaps in two weeks' time, I can keep that step and also begin the next one.
-As a reward, I can eat something I really love like pie and whipped cream—once.
+Once I am doing this step comfortably, perhaps in two weeks, I can keep that step and begin the next one.
+As a reward, I can eat something I really love, like pie and whipped cream—once.

 - I have blown my steps and eaten a huge plate of hash with cheese and snack chips for dipping because I didn't want to reheat any of it.
 I actually hate this, but if I give up, I won't succeed.

 - I will start again.
 I know I can do it.
 I just need to keep myself trying.

 - I won't tell myself how I can never do anything right.
 Instead, I will tell myself I can do it if I just don't give up.

 - I did not make the six-month deadline, but I did lose five pounds.
 I can lose weight!
 I am going to the party with the girls tonight, and I am going to enjoy myself.
 Tomorrow, I will start again.

 Cheryl Simonds (author) from Connecticut on January 01, 2021:

 Thank you Peggy, for your encouragement.
 I hope your resolution is also successful.

 Peggy Woods from Houston, Texas on December 31, 2020: